MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 And finally just for ""educational"" purposes, here is the code I used on a Redshift production.
-It's not that documented and is probably not very clean so use it at your own risk.
-Again I recommend instead having a look at ``kui``.
+It's not that documented and code have a lot of mistakes so use it at your own risk.
+Again I recommend instead having a look at ``KUI``.

 .. url-preview:: {static}/blog/0005/opscript.hierarchical.liam.lua
     :title: OpScript | Hierarchical | Redshift